Houston-ARTCC/zhuartcc.org/README.md

 6. Create `logs` directory for log file storage.
 	-	`mkdir logs`

-7. Perform Django migration, which creates the database and its tables.
-	-	`python manage.py makemigrations administration api event feedback pilots resource training user visit`
-	-	`python manage.py migrate`

-8. Make a copy of `.env.example` and name it `.env`.
+7. Make a copy of `.env.example` and name it `.env`.
 	-	`cp .env.example .env`

-9. Edit `.env` to fill in environment variables.
+8. Edit `.env` to fill in environment variables.
 	- **DEV_ENV** = `True` if used in development, `False` if used in production.
 	- **SECRET_KEY** = Django secret key used to provide cryptographic signing.
 Can be generated at  https://djecrety.ir/.
 (Not required in development)
 	- **WEBSITE_DOMAIN** = Domain of your website (eg. `zhuartcc.org`).
 Used to generate hostnames.